cvs-health/android-compose-accessibility-techniques/doc/components/StandAloneLinks.md

 }
 ```

-## Alternative approach using `TextButton`
+## `TextButton` stand-alone links

-Alternative approaches to stand-alone links include the use of `Button` or `TextButton` for a stand-alone link.
+An alternative approach to stand-alone links is to use `Button` or `TextButton` for a stand-alone link.
 In this case, the "Button" role becomes a proxy for the non-existent "link" role.

-However, `Button` composables do not presently directly support onClickLabel.
-(And when `Modifier.clickable()` is added to a `Button` to customize the click label in TalkBack, keyboard accessibility is affected, because the `Button` will be focusable twice.)
-Instead, add a `contentDescription` to the external link icon.
+However, `Button` composables do not directly support `onClickLabel`.
+Instead, use `Modifier.semantics` and its `onClick()` method's `label` property to customize the click label in TalkBack.

 For example: